simplayy/PiPassive/docs/services.md

-# 📱 Guida per Ottenere le API Keys e Credenziali
+# 📱 Guide to Obtain API Keys and Credentials

-Questa guida ti aiuterà a registrarti e ottenere le credenziali necessarie per ogni servizio di passive income.
+This guide will help you register and obtain the necessary credentials for each passive income service.

 ---

 ## 🍯 Honeygain

-**Cosa fa:** Condivide la tua connessione internet inutilizzata per ricerche di mercato.
+**What it does:** Shares your unused internet connection for market research.

-**Registrazione:**
+**Registration:**
-1. Vai su: https://join.honeygain.com/SIMNI7E3A1 (con bonus $3)
+1. Go to: https://join.honeygain.com/SIMNI7E3A1 (with $3 bonus)
-2. Clicca su "Sign Up" o usa il referral link
+2. Click "Sign Up" or use the referral link
-3. Registrati con email e password
+3. Register with email and password
-4. Verifica la tua email
+4. Verify your email

 **Credenziali necessarie:**
 - Email di registrazione